 Are Oregon driver manuals available online?

 They are!
-You can find the Oregon CDL Driver’s Manual on the DMV’s website here.
+You can find the Oregon CDL Driver’s Manual on the DMV’s website.

 When am I required to get a CDL, and are there exceptions?

 If you’re operating a vehicle over 26,000 pounds, a vehicle that can carry more than 15 passengers (including you), or a vehicle that will be transporting hazardous materials, you’ll need a CDL license to legally be able to do so.
 The only exceptions are for personal RVs that aren’t being used commercially, some farm equipment, and emergency fire and service vehicles operated by firefighters or emergency service personnel.

 Let the Elite Truck School in Portland prepare you for your test by giving you hands-on knowledge, professional training, and individualized attention.
 We’re a small, family environment that focuses on you, and we’ll equip you with practice tests and real experience using our equipment and on-site loading dock and training area.
 If these CDL FAQ didn’t give you all the answers, feel free to reach out to us to learn more about Class A CDL Refresher Training.